 Movie Review “Bob Marley: Time Will Tell”

 The son of a black mother and a white father Bob Marley at the beginning of the film states that he is neither on the black side nor the white (“Bob Marley Biography” n.p.).
 The greatest concern depicted in the movie is limited rights and possibilities for people of his native Jamaica and inequality of possibilities for people around the world.
 The musician tells about the country he lived in as a prison with the only light spot for him – his music.
-Every time he mentions the music as a part of his life.
-Marley states that reggae is a Rastafarian people music and only they can fully understand it.
+Every time he mentions music as a part of his life.
+Marley states that reggae is a Rastafarian people’s music and only they can fully understand it.
 The music is their education, their religion, and their history.
 “Religion is not a religion, it is a life,” says Marley (“Bob Marley: Time Will Tell” n.p.).
-The music for him is not just a music patterns and words of the songs, but his life and life of his country.
+The music for him is not just music patterns and words of the songs, but his life and the life of his country.

 The movie “Bob Marley: Time Will Tell” is a life story of a musician from Jamaica.
-The one who without a prompt education and limited opportunities became a Rastafarian prophet and the preacher of freedom, peace and human equality all over the world.
+The one who without a prompt education and limited opportunities became a Rastafarian prophet and the preacher of freedom, peace, and human equality all over the world.
 Music becomes his life, his thoughts, and his weapon.